 We may disclose your personal information to a recipient located outside Australia.
 This includes:

 - If you wish to rollover superannuation funds to a New Zealand KiwiSaver scheme we will disclose your personal information to that scheme provider in New Zealand;

-- If you have Income Protection insurance, in some instances your personal information might be disclosed to our insurer and their business partners, reinsurers and service providers.
+- If you have Death, Total and Permanent Disability (TPD) and/or Income Protection insurance, in some instances your personal information might be disclosed to our insurer and their business partners, reinsurers and service providers.
 The countries in which these recipients may be located will vary from time to time, but include the United Kingdom, the United States of America, France and other countries where the entity has a presence.

 8. How do we hold and protect your personal information?

-We will take reasonable steps to the information we hold about you is secure and is protected from misuse, interference and loss, or from unauthorised access, modification or disclosure.
+We will take reasonable steps to ensure that the information we hold about you is secure and is protected from misuse, interference and loss, and from unauthorised access, modification or disclosure.

 We use a number of physical and electronic security measures to protect the security of personal information we hold.
 These include:

 - Control of access to information systems through identity and access management;